tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 * Projects on COVID19 (but see exceptions above).
 * Projects on body image and the media.
 * Projects on nutrition, supplements, aromas.
-* Projects on the 'Dark Triad' of personality (Narcissism, Machiavellianism, Psychopathy).
+* Projects on the 'Dark Triad' of personality (Narcissism, Machiavellianism, Psychopathy - unless they are dealing with well thought out replications).
 * Projects on attachment theory and/or psychological trauma.
 * Projects on sleep.
+* Projects on autism.
-* Projects on attractiveness, face perception, etc.
+* Projects on body attractiveness, face perception, etc.
 * Projects on birth order (unless they would be replication style projects, especially relating to family relationships).
 * Projects on social media addiction (but see the example of meta-analysing the reliability of one of these scales).
 * Projects on aggression, violence, rape, sexual violence.